tjhenning/expert-octo-guacamole/x_team_style_guide.md

     * Breaks should generally be before the operator

   * if statements
+    * The body of the if statement is indented
   * switch statement
     * Brackets are put on same line as switch statement
     * The body of the switch statement is indented like all other code blocks